starcharting/starcharting/README.md

 our hosts are 22 and 26 and we are biologically 21+

-we do not make friends with minors
+we do not make friends with minors (minors in our system are biologically adults so they don't make friends with bodily minors ever)

 we are married irl and work full time so we may not be around often